AlessandroManilii/3D_HumanPoseEstimation_event-based_dataset/README.md

 For testing purpouses use *testing_with_conf.py* in which can be set a confidence threshold on predicted positions probability; eventually set confidence parameter to 0 to avoid using confidence threshold mechanism.

-More detailed info can ben found in CV2020_Workshop.pdf.
+More detailed info in CV2020_Workshop.pdf.